Yoonsen/Dash_Imagination/ARCHITECTURE.md

     - Highlights from collocation queries (places near keywords).
     - Temporary “focus” subsets from user selections.

+- `place-images-store`, `author-images-store`
+  - Cache the latest NB/Gallica payload for the active place/author so thumbnails can render without another HTTP round-trip.
+  - Preserve titles, dates, manifests, and `view_url`s for the fullscreen gallery callback.

+- `image-gallery-store`
+  - Holds the hydrated IIIF payload (after `hydrate_gallery_images` resolves `full` image URLs) so the modal can be reopened or extended without reprocessing.

-These stores are read and written by Dash callbacks, ensuring consistent state across panels, dialogs, and map overlays.
+These stores are read and written by Dash callbacks, ensuring consistent state across panels, dialogs, map overlays, and the historical image gallery.

 ### 2.3 Floating Dialog Shell
 - Shared header via `card_title_bar` renders macOS-like buttons: